JirakLu/suckless/README.md

+# Suckless

-# My build of suckless software
+My build of suckless software I use.

 ### Installation